Arts and crafts

 • Residence grant: €2,500

-• A production grant may be awarded on the basis of a budget submitted as part of the application (including, where applicable, a description of the production tools required for the project).
+• A production grant may be made available on the basis of a budget submitted as part of the application (including, where applicable, a description of the production tools required for the project).
 Maximum budget: €5,000.
-The craftsman must undertake to leave the manufactured object at the Villa Medici.
+In cases where the work is intended specifically for Villa Medici, to be integrated into the redevelopment projects of the “Re-enchanting Villa Medici” program, additional resources may be allocated for its production, along with the possibility of a second residency

 Applications